Egyptian–Libyan War: Course of the war

-Over the next two days the Libyans and the Egyptians exchanged heavy artillery fire over the border to minimal effect.
+Over the next two days, the Libyans and the Egyptians exchanged heavy artillery fire over the border to minimal effect.
 Egyptian forces rallied in Sallum, and were subject to 16 low-level raids from the LARAF on the morning of 22 July.
 The Egyptians claimed to have shot down two fighter jets, though the Libyans attributed these losses to accidents, claiming one of their aircraft crashed while on a reconnaissance mission and that another was destroyed by their own anti-aircraft fire.
 During this time the Egyptian Air Force raided several Libyan towns and military installations, including the Kufra Airbase.
 The Egyptians also dispatched three squadrons of MiGs and Su-20s to attack Nasser Airbase.
 The Libyan aircraft were still left exposed at the base, but the Egyptians only caused light damage to them, as well as some radars and buildings.
 Nevertheless, the LARAF ceased to operate from the installation for the rest of the day.
 Egyptian jets also displayed their air superiority by making low passes over Libyan villages.
 Though the planes did not open fire, this reportedly instigated the flight of thousands of civilians towards Benghazi.
 With Nasser Airbase temporarily inoperative, 12 Egyptian commando battalions launched helicopter-borne attacks against Libyan radars, military installations, and Egyptian anti-Sadat insurgent camps located along the border as well as in the Kufrah Oasis, Al Jaghbub Oasis, Al Adm, and Tobruk.
 On the morning of 23 July, the LARAF launched attacks against Egypt, its Mirages flying low over the Mediterranean Sea before turning south to assault Marsa Matruh Airbase and other installations.
 They were accompanied by Mil Mi-8 helicopters, which were equipped for electronic warfare.
-Though the helicopters disrupted Egyptian Air Defence Command's communications, Egyptian MiG-21s conducted near-constant patrols to mitigate the effectiveness of the LARAF.
+Though the helicopters disrupted the Egyptian Air Defence Command's communications, Egyptian MiG-21s conducted near-constant patrols to mitigate the effectiveness of the LARAF.
 Egypt claimed that it destroyed four Mirages.